Vertex Cuts: Thin subsystems

-\begin{proof} Let $C$ be a cut in $\cc$.
-We need to show that $\hat C = C\cap V\hat X$ is connected in $\hat X$.
+Next we show that $\hat\cc$ is a cut system.
+For $C\in\cc$, we need to show that $\hat C = C\cap V\hat X$ is connected in $\hat X$.
 Any two points of $\hat C$ are joined by a path with vertices in $C$.
-If this path does not contain any vertices of a slice then it is a path in $\hat C$.
-If it does contain vertices that are in a slice then delete these vertices.
-The resulting sequence will be a path in $\hat C$.
+If we delete those vertices of the path which are contained in some slice then, as above, the resulting sequence will be a path in $\hat C$, because in $\hat X$ any pair of vertices in the boundary of some $\cc$-slice is joined by an edge.

-Let $\cs$ be the set of separators with respect to $\cc$ in $X$.
-Note that they are all contained in $V\hat X$.
-Let $S\in\cs$ and $K$ be a component in $VX\setminus S$.
-If $K$ is disjoint from all separators, then either $K$ is a slice or $K=\hat K$.
-If $K$ intersects a separator $S'$ then Lemma~\ref{lemm:slice} (applied to $X$ with respect to $\cc$) implies that $\hat K$ contains $K\cap S'$ and hence $\hat K$ is not empty.
-Thus no $\hat K$ in $\hat\cc$ is empty.
-It is also clear that $K$ is not a slice with respect to $\hat C$ and hence $\hat X$ has no slices at all.
-The axioms of a cut system for $\hat K$ follow from the arguments above and from the fact that they are satisfied for $\cc$.
-The system $\hat\cc$ is thin, because $\cc$ and $\hat\cc$ have the same set of separators. \end{proof}